1 Capital and Labor

 Questions for Discussion

-• Why did business find the movement for a mandatory eight-hour workday so distasteful?
+- Why did business find the movement for a mandatory eight-hour workday so distasteful?

-• Why were strikers and protestors willing to keep fighting, when police, state militias, and federal troops regularly opened fire on them?
+- Why were strikers and protestors willing to keep fighting, when police, state militias, and federal troops regularly opened fire on them?

 Immigration and Race

 Americans celebrated in 1886 when President Grover Cleveland dedicated the Statue of Liberty in New York harbor.
-A million people attended New York’s first ticker-tape parade and Cleveland promised the statue’s “stream of light shall pierce the darkness of ignorance and man’s oppression until Liberty enlightens the world.”
-The famous poem written by Emma Lazarus to raise funds for the statue’s construction had called to the world to “Give me your tired, your poor/Your huddled masses yearning to breathe free.”
+A million people attended New York’s first ticker-tape parade and the President promised the statue’s “stream of light shall pierce the darkness of ignorance and man’s oppression until Liberty enlightens the world.”
+The famous poem written by Emma Lazarus to raise funds for the statue’s construction, inscribed on the statue’s base, had called to the world to “Give me your tired, your poor/Your huddled masses yearning to breathe free.”
 But not everyone was equally excited.
-The Cleveland Gazette, a black newspaper, argued the torch should not be lit “until the ‘liberty’ of this country is such to make it possible for an inoffensive and industrious colored man to earn a respectable living for himself and family, without being ku-kluxed, perhaps murdered, his daughter and wife outraged, and his property destroyed.”
+The Cleveland Gazette, a black newspaper, argued the statue’s torch should not be lit “until the ‘liberty’ of this country is such to make it possible for an inoffensive and industrious colored man to earn a respectable living for himself and family, without being ku-kluxed, perhaps murdered, his daughter and wife outraged, and his property destroyed.”
 Throughout most of the South, Jim Crow laws and racist policies prevented African Americans from participating in society equally, in spite of Constitutional amendments guaranteeing their citizenship and right to vote.
 In 1896, the U.S. Supreme Court supported a policy of “separate but equal” in the landmark case Plessy v.
 Ferguson.
 Although black leaders like Booker T. Washington and W.E.B.
 Du Bois differed on the best approach to raise their communities to a more equal status, both agreed that ideas of white supremacy had not ended with Reconstruction.

-The statue’s dedication did not signal an end to Jim Crow policies and “black codes” that enforced segregation and victimized African Americans.
+The statue’s dedication did not signal an end to the Jim Crow policies and “black codes” that enforced segregation and victimized African Americans.
 Nor did the statue signal a new era of open immigration.
 Just a few years before, Congress had passed the Chinese Exclusion Act of 1882, the first law preventing all members of a specific ethnic or national group from immigrating to the United States.
 Thousands of Chinese men had been recruited to build America’s transcontinental railroads, and Chinese people continued to work in mining and other low-paying, often dangerous jobs.
-By 1880, over 200,000 Chinese immigrants lived in the United States. many in the West.
+By 1880, over 200,000 Chinese immigrants lived in the United States; many in the West.
 After the Exclusion Act, several western mining communities where whites blamed Chinese workers for a lack of jobs took the law into their own hands.
 Massacres of Chinese people in Rock Springs and Hell’s Canyon, Wyoming, in 1885 and 1887 resulted in twenty-eight and thirty-four deaths, respectively.
 The exclusion, originally intended to last ten years, was renewed in 1892 and made permanent in 1902.
 The legal exclusion of immigrants based on race continued until the Immigration and Nationality Act of 1965.

 Questions for Discussion